SaimaMeem/picturesque-stories/README.md

 [Picturesque Stories](https://picturesque-stories.web.app/)

 ## Description
-* This is a freelancer photography studio where different types of photo session services are offered.
+* This is a website for a freelancer photographer who offers different types of photo session services.
 * It is multi-page website.
 * In the home page, there is a services and FAQ section
 * To book any services, user must login.